kserve/kserve/docs/samples/storage/uri/README.md

 2. Your cluster's Istio Ingress gateway must be [network-accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
 3. Your cluster's Istio Egress gateway must [allow http / https traffic](https://istio.io/latest/docs/tasks/traffic-management/egress/egress-gateway/)

-## Create HTTP/HTTPS header Secret and attach to Service account
+## Create HTTP/HTTPS header Secret
 If you do not require headers in your HTTP/HTTPS service request then you can skip this step.
 You can define headers using the following format: